tochukwuali/movie-finder/README.md

 # Movie Finder

 An application that lets you search for movie by their titles and have them displayed nicely for you on cards.
 I makes use of the omdb api.
-Details like plot, rating and a nice cover picture for the movie is provided.
+Details like plot, movie rating and a nice cover picture for the movie is provided.
 [Click here]() for a live demo.

 ## Built with
 - [Nodejs](https://nodejs.org/en/docs/) - a JavaScript runtime